ingenii-solutions/azure-data-factory-initial-repository/Pipeline_Generation.md

 ## Adding or updating a data source

-In your data engineering repository you can create the configurations that the [Ingenii Azure Data Factory Generator](https://github.com/ingenii-solutions/azure-data-factory-generator) package will read to create the pipelines and other objects we can deploy to Data Factory to pull data into your data platform.
-Every `.json` file in the `pipeline_generation` folder corresponds to an individual data source; several tables can be defined in one file.
+In this repository you can create the configurations that the [Ingenii Azure Data Factory Generator](https://github.com/ingenii-solutions/azure-data-factory-generator) package will read to create the pipelines and other Data Factory objects to pull data in.
+Every `.json` file in the `pipeline_generation` folder corresponds to an individual data source; several tables can be defined in one `.json` file.
 The steps to follow are:

 1. Check the [Azure Data Factory Generator documentation](https://github.com/ingenii-solutions/azure-data-factory-generator/blob/main/docs/user/Usage.md) to see if it supports the type of connector you need to use, such as SFTP or a type of API call.
 If it's not there, please [raise an issue on the GitHib page](https://github.com/ingenii-solutions/azure-data-factory-generator/issues) so we know to add it in.
-1. Create any external required resources, such as adding a password to the relevant Azure Key Vault so that the pipelines can access it.
+2. Create any external required resources, such as adding a password to the relevant Azure Key Vault so that the pipelines can access it.
 What each pipeline requires is detailed in the [Azure Data Factory Generator documentation](https://github.com/ingenii-solutions/azure-data-factory-generator/blob/main/docs/user/Usage.md).
-1. In the `pipeline_generation` folder, if you want to add a new data source then create a new file, or if you want to update an existing data source by adding tables or changing the configuration then edit the respective file.
+3. For the next steps you should clone this repository, and for best practices open a new branch based on `main`.
-1. Generate the Data Factory resources by running `make create-data-factory-objects` from the root of the repository, which will create the required `.json` files in subfolders in the `pipeline_generation` folder.
+4. In the `pipeline_generation` folder, if you want to add a new data source then create a new file, or if you want to update an existing data source by adding tables or changing the configuration then edit the respective file.
-1. Deploy these created items to the Development Data Factory so we can test the changes.
-The CI/CD pipeline will deploy these new resources, but if there are any issues please see the [Deployment](#deployment) section below for an approach to upload these manually.
+5. The generator is a Python package, and so can be installed with `pip install azure_data_factory_generator`.
+We've also provided a `requirements.txt` file, so instead you can run `pip install -r requirements.txt`.
-1. In the Development Data Factory check that your functionality is working as it should.
+6. Generate the Data Factory resources by running `make create-data-factory-objects` from the root of the repository, which will create the required `.json` files in the relevant subfolders.
-1. Once you're happy, the last step will be opening a pull request to merge the development branch to the `main` branch, and so deploy your changes to the Production Data Factory.
-As we say in the [Introduction documentation](./Introduction.md), this branch should include changes to other parts of the repository, so it makes sense to make sure all changes are working as they should before merging the branch.
+7. Add the new and changed files to a commit, and push to update this branch.

-## Deployment
+8. Since the Development Data is also integrated with this repository, this is enough for the Data Factory to use these new objects.
+In the Development Data Factory check that your functionality is working as it should.

-Committing the created `.json` files to the branch is enough for them to appear in the Development Data Factory, as it is integrated with this repository.
+From this point this follows the normal CI/CD process just like any other change; please see the `README.md` file on the `adf_publish` branch for full details of the CI/CD process.